billyjoe-ram/JoesBinaryPy/README.md

 ![Code section to exemplify how it work](https://user-images.githubusercontent.com/67481026/136674950-57ed8806-95c8-41b9-9dd4-f43cda57ac8c.png)

+# Updates
+- Oct.
+11<sup>th</sup>: Added full support for Windows by including and .exe file;

 # How to run the executable?
 This repository contains a simple code and an executable of the program and its files were created using a Linux environment (Ubuntu) and PyCharm.

-Go to the file /dist/main and run the executable by clicking it twice.
+**Windows:** Go to the file /dist/main.exe and run the executable by clicking it twice.

+Linux:
-If you are using Linux, open the folder mentioned in terminal and run "./main"
+Open the folder mentioned in terminal and run the file by typing "./main" (with no extension)

 # The script